viggoStrom/ST-playlist-app/README.md

+# Install Dependencies with
+npm install

 # Run with
 npm start

 # Build with
 npm run make

-The build will end up in th "out" folder
+The build will end up in the "out" folder